Kilimanjaro Trek Rongai Route – TKRON

 Day 1 Moshi

-Pick up from Arusha town or Kilimanjaro International Airport and transfer to Moshi town, which is commonly known as the gateway to Mount Kilimanjaro.
+Pick up from Arusha town or Kilimanjaro International Airport and transfer to Moshi town.
+Commonly known as the gateway to Mount Kilimanjaro, the town is at the base of the mountain.
 Half Board accommodation is at a base hotel in Moshi.

 Day 2 First Cave Camp (2600m)